 - Effectively Seal All Doors, Windows and Openings.
 Leaky cracks throughout a residence enable conditioned air to easily slip out and the heat to get within.
 This may lead to your AC equipment having to work harder to keep your house comfortable and your utility bills to rise.
 Check that any openings, doors and windows are properly sealed.
 Caulking or weather-stripping are easy fixes for leaks or drafts near windows and doors.

-- Schedule Regular Maintenance.
-Scheduling air conditioner maintenance assures that your unit is always performing at its most efficient.
-This allows our professionals to spot simple issues before they result in significant troubles.
-A maintained air conditioner is generally more efficient and may even last for a longer period of time.
+- Plan for Regular Maintenance.
+Scheduling air conditioner maintenance ensures your AC is always running at its most efficient.
+This lets our professionals to find simple issues before they result in significant problems.
+A clean air conditioner is generally more efficient and may even run for a longer period of time.

 - Install a Smart Thermostat.
 One of the greatest methods to guarantee comfort and energy savings is with a smart thermostat.
 This thermostat automatically adjusts the temperature based on your daily schedule.
 It works with your smartphone to notice when you’re at your house or away to maximize your energy efficiency.
 In fact, ENERGY STAR says that a smart thermostat could actually save you about $180 per year on HVAC costs.

 - Consider Replacing Your AC Unit.
 You can figure a properly taken care of air conditioner to live for 15-20 years.
 But if you’re frequently calling us for air conditioning repair or your utility bills are rising with no change in thermostat settings, it may be time for a new system.
 We offer many energy-efficient air conditioners, like ENERGY STAR models that can help you save more on cooling without negotiating comfort.

 Enhance Your House’s Energy Efficiency with Edington Heating & Cooling Inc